 Implementing this framework could have a significant impact on your business.
 If you and your colleagues give full buy-in to They Ask, You Answer, you are likely to see dramatic increases in organic traffic, better leads and revenue growth.

-It won’t be easy, but you should start to see the rewards soon after you begin implementing.
+It won’t be easy, there are plenty of reasons why businesses can fail, but you should start to see rewards soon after you begin implementing.